wind2sing/parselx/README.rst

 Features
 --------

-* Magic `g` method, extract items by complex rules
+* Magic `g` method: extract items by complex rules
-* Apply filters to a value, appended in rule
+* Apply filters to a value
 * `x` instance: many helper methods and filters

 Plus all the standard features of `parsel`